watir/watir.github.io/_posts/2017-04-28-browser-automation-with-watir-guide-for-testers.md

 <!--more-->

-The post covers everything necessary to get started - covering both fundamentals (the testing pyramid and choosing the right test cases for automation) and technical details - Watir setup and most important methods.
+The post covers everything necessary to get started - including both fundamentals (the testing pyramid and choosing the right test cases for automation) and technical details - Watir setup and most important methods.

 I hope it will be helpful in introducing people to an awesome tool that Watir really is.